 During the one-month elective, students attend resident morning report, noon conferences and Grand Rounds.
 This type of involvement allows senior students to expand their basic pediatric knowledge, gain experience in the diagnosis and management of children with serious illnesses, become more comfortable with technical procedures, and develop organizational skills necessary for residency.

 Depending on a student’s career interest, spending at least one month in a busy newborn intensive care unit at Riley, Methodist or Eskenazi hospitals may be helpful.
 More information about MD electives at IU School of Medicine is available.

 Fourth-year medical students who choose to do their sub-internship in Pediatrics complete a four-week rotation on an inpatient team at Riley Hospital for Children at IU Health.
 The goal of sub-internship is to improve students’ capacity to think and function like a clinician in a supervised clinical setting.
 On this rotation, students function as interns.

 Additional Clerkship Details

 Grades are assigned as honors, high pass, pass and fail.
-Students must pass the written examination in order to earn a passing grade for the course.
+Students must pass the written NBME examination in order to earn a passing grade for the course.
 Students should contact the Clerkship Office for a meeting if they have questions regarding grades.
 Complete information regarding evaluations and grading is provided with other course information and curriculum at the beginning of the clerkship.